Neshama1/qt6book/docs/ch12-qtquick3d/animations.md

 }
 ```

-::: tip Caveat In order to be able to access the `Joint`'s `eulerRotation.y` from outside of the `Monkey_with_bones` file, we need to expose it as a top level property alias.
+{% hint style="info" %} Caveat In order to be able to access the `Joint`'s `eulerRotation.y` from outside of the `Monkey_with_bones` file, we need to expose it as a top level property alias.
 This means modifying a generated file, which is not very nice, but it solves the problem.

 ```
 Node {